liuzard/transformers_zh_docs/docs_en/pipeline_webserver.md

-The key thing to understand is that we can use an iterator, just like you would [on a dataset](pipeline_tutorial.md#using-pipelines-on-a-dataset), since a webserver is basically a system that waits for requests and treats them as they come in.
+The key thing to understand is that we can use an iterator, just like you would [on a dataset](pipeline_tutorial#using-pipelines-on-a-dataset), since a webserver is basically a system that waits for requests and treats them as they come in.

 Usually webservers are multiplexed (multithreaded, async, etc..) to handle various